Lara-Codes/Workout-World/README.md

 # fall-2023
-## The best class at SUNY New Paltz

 	Hi!
 My name is Lara Palombi and I am a computer science major.
 Listed below are the computer science classes I have taken: Computer Science I — Computer Science III, Assembly Language and Computer Architecture, Operating Systems, Object Oriented Programming, Discrete Math for Computing, Web & Database Programming, Digital Logic, and Processing.